Oscarhouhyk/Online-Language-Splatting-V2/README.md

 ### Update:

 We add running RGBL-disentanglement in the "lang_disent" branch.
 See the following section for instructions.
+Fix some errors in showing visualization.

 ## 🚀 Getting Started